claudioc/modialog/README.md

     </div>

 **Add a CSS**: a minimal CSS is really needed for the dialog to work as intended.
 Please take a look at the source code of the provided [demo.html] for an actual example.
+You need at the very least to style the .modialog-overlay (give it a background-color)

 Now use JavaScript to initialize the plugin and open the dialog.
 You will call modialog with (or without) a configuration literal object and then call it with a command (as "open" or "close") (some examples follows)